 Other possible danger zones occur when focusing shifts from the practice to the business of yoga.
 Sometimes studios need a certain number of students to run workshops or classes, and programs intended for advanced or master’s level can become too relaxed in the admission process.
 A new student should never be allowed to participate in anything labeled master, no matter the level of supervision.
 Keep the integrity and safety of the practice at all times.
 It will be more enjoyable for the student, and you will rest easy knowing your students are safe and happy.

 Education and Adjustments

-Educate practitioners in your classes about what to watch for in certain advanced postures, and at the same time to check in with the ego before they attempt to push limits.
+Educate practitioners in your classes about what to watch for in specific advanced postures and at the same time check in with the ego before they attempt to push limits.
 This way you empower the students to check in with themselves before blindly attempting the challenge.
-The more your students are aware of their intention behind the desire to challenge, the better aligned their transition will be.
+The more your students know their intention behind the desire to challenge, the better aligned their transition will be.

-If you decide your intention to challenge a student is pure and ego-free, it’s important in the next step you slowly step into the student’s space to feel the energy and ask permission to push them a bit further with an adjustment or verbal cue.
-Acting in the student’s personal space will also allow for a more one-on-one experience, rather than inviting the ego when the class turns it’s attention as a whole to yourself and the student.
+If you decide your intention to challenge a student is pure and ego-free, it’s essential in the next step, you slowly step into the student’s space to feel the energy and ask permission to push them a bit further with an adjustment or verbal cue.
+Acting in the student’s personal space will also allow for a more one-on-one experience, rather than inviting the ego when the class turns its attention to yourself and the student.
 Take your time, breathe with the student and check in before the challenge.

 The Perfect Balance